laravel/docs/notifications.md

 <a name="custom-channels"></a>
 ## Custom Channels

 Laravel ships with a handful of notification channels, but you may want to write your own drivers to deliver notifications via other channels.
 Laravel makes it simple.
 To get started, define a class that contains a `send` method.
-The method should receive two arguments: a `$notifiable` and a `$notification`:
+The method should receive two arguments: a `$notifiable` and a `$notification`.

+Within the `send` method, you may call methods on the notification to retrieve a message object understood by your channel and then send the notification to the `$notifiable` instance however you wish:

     <?php